sisitech/SisitechDocs/docs/Projects/sfa_handover.md

 ![panel](../images/sfa/panel.png)

-On clicking Dashboard, the control panel where edist to the site can be made opens up.
+On clicking Dashboard, the control panel where edits to the site can be made opens up.

 ![dashboard](../images/sfa/backend.png)